 Where can I find more information about college admissions requirements?

 Is there additional financial assistance available?

-Any eligible student with a household income of $40,000 or below will automatically receive an Opportunity Grant of $1,000 per semester (up to $2,000 per year) to assist in defraying the total cost of attendance or to help students pay for unexpected expenses which might occur while enrolled.
+Any eligible student with a household income of $40,000 or below will automatically receive an Opportunity Grant of $1,000 per semester (up to $2,000 per year, spring and fall only) to assist in defraying the total cost of attendance or to help students pay for unexpected expenses which might occur while enrolled.
 Students must complete the full Evolve502 Scholarship application process.